RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnSaveData.md

 {% include link-to-other-site.html url="https://segaretro.org/Saturn_Floppy_Drive" description="SegaRetro has an excellent page on the Saturn Floppy Drive" image="https://segaretro.org/images/9/9d/Saturn_HSS-0128.jpg" title="Saturn Floppy Drive - Sega Retro"  %}

+## Optical Disk Emulators (ODEs)
+A number of Sega Saturn ODEs allow for the backing up of save game data to SD card.
+This includes the Fenrir, MODE, and Satiator ODEs.

+## Netlink
+The Sega Saturn Netlink is a 28.8k modem that plugs into the cartridge port of the Saturn.
+It allowed for the ability to e-mail game saves.

 ---
 # Backing up and Recovering Saves
 One problem with Sega Saturn Save Data storage was that not all games supported saving to memory cartridges and management of the saves such as deletion and duplication was not easy.